Can AI Help Analyze Trends In My Business Metrics?

 How it works in PowerMetrics

-- Connect a source, create a few meaningful metrics or select instant metrics and dashboards for popular services.
+- Create or select metrics.
+Build a few meaningful custom metrics or choose from instant metrics and dashboards for popular services.

-- Ensure you are cleanly naming your metrics and adding definitions, dimensions, and tags.
+- Add context.
+Cleanly name your metrics and add descriptions, dimensions, and tags.
 Certify high-trust metrics.
-This is valuable context for the AI to understand each of your metrics.
+This context helps the AI understand each metric and its role in your business.

-Next step: Try PowerMetrics.
+Start with PowerMetrics.
 Build your metric catalog, ask questions in plain English, and get clear, defensible explanations.
+Start your free trial to see how AI-assisted analysis works for your business.